sethyuan/genapp/README.md

 This means, we have 2 bundles, a _csharp_ bundle and a _node_ bundle.
 Note that root folders are prioritized, those are placed on the top take precedence over those below them.
 And the built-in bundles' root is just appended to your roots, making bundles within it easily overridden by your own bundles.
 So, the _node_ bundle in _~/projects/templates/_ will override the built-in `node` bundle.

-> NOTE: Folders starting with double underscores are ignored by genapp, so folders with names like *__async* are not treated like bundles.
+> NOTE: Folders starting with a dot or double underscores are ignored by genapp, so folders with names like *__async* and *.git* are not treated like bundles.

 Within each bundle, you place all the templates that you want to generate.
 We use [mustache](http://mustache.github.com) based templates.
 A bundle can also contain sub-bundles, and sub-bundles can contain sub-bundles, and so on.